yelkhashab/VisionCubed-API/README.md

 ## Implementation
 ### Tech Stack

-Frontend: React for building the user interface, Three.js/Spline for 3D modeling and animation.
+Frontend: React for building the user interface, Three.js for 3D modeling and animation.
 Backend: Python Flask for handling the computer vision processing and solution computation.
-Possibly Knex for api routes.
-Possibly MySQL for database of user practice history.
-Libraries: cv2 for color detection and image processing, Kociemba for solving algorithm, possibly Socket.IO for real-time communication between the frontend and backend.
+Libraries: cv2 for color detection and image processing, Kociemba for solving algorithm, roofpig.js for 3D cube render and animation

 ### APIs